 To find out more about how tubigrip works and what size is right for you, visit the tubigrip compression bandage section

-Keep the injured calf elevated above the level of the heart to help reduce swelling.
+Keep the injured calf elevated above the level of the heart to help reduce swelling associated with a pulled calf muscle.
 Ensure that the back of the knee is supported when in this position to prevent knee pain.

 You may need to use crutches for a few days to keep the